14. PERENNIAL PHILOSOPHY

 The books of Ken Wilber frequently refer to enlightenment.
-Yet it is disconcerting to find that Adi Da Samraj (or Franklin Jones) is credited by Wilber with such a rare degree of enlightenment.
+Many readers have been disconcerted to find that Adi Da Samraj (or Franklin Jones) is credited by Wilber with a rare degree of enlightenment.
 The favoured word enlightenment here spells antinomian excesses.
 Ken Wilber’s underlying partisanship can arouse strong criticism.
 He has also elevated Andrew Cohen, another American guru closely related to the neo-Advaita trend.
 Wilber is well known for his dialogues with Cohen in the latter’s popular magazine What is Enlightenment?
-Cohen is there presented as the guru and Wilber as the pundit.
+Cohen was there presented as the guru and Wilber as the pundit.

 l to r: Ken Wilber, Andrew Cohen

 There were defectors from the Cohen magazine What is Enlightenment?
 Despite praise of this magazine (known as WIE) by new age celebrities like Ken Wilber and Rupert Sheldrake, ex-devotees of Cohen are reported to have dismissed this media as “a hodge-podge of opinions that go nowhere.”
 The question posed was not being answered by the commercial magazine, according to dissenters and critics.
 This despite the prominence of Wilber in the glossy pages.
 See further chapter 21 of the online book Stripping the Gurus by Geoffrey D. Falk.
 The basis for the guru career of Andrew Cohen is that he spent two weeks with an obscure Advaita exponent in 1986, a man who promoted himself as an enlightened disciple of the long deceased Ramana Maharshi, who is currently a fantasy figure amongst Westerners.
 Two years later, Cohen founded EnlightenNext, a “nonprofit educational and spiritual network” which gained extensive promotion and funding.